BelkaLab/i18n-timezones/README.md

 ## Intro
-If, in your application or website, timezone and multilang matters and you want cater the users for a selection of supported timezones in their own languages, this is the repository for you.
+If, in your application or website, timezone and multilang matters and you want give the users a selection of supported timezones in their own languages, this is the repository for you.

 The files are not translated manually, but they take advantage of the google translation API.
 Because of this, some